Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Methods

 \subsection{Translations}

-All three tests are performed with two statistical strategies: analytical (decision by $p$ value) and graphical (decision by bootstrapping).
-Sometimes, the analytical approach was providing non-rejection of null hypothesis while the graphical approach was showing lines out of the confidence bands for precision and bisector line agreement tests due to difference in accuracy.
+The three tests are conducted using both analytical (based on $p$ value) and graphical (based on bootstrapping) approaches.
+In some cases, the analytical approach indicates no rejection of the null hypothesis while the graphical approach shows lines outside the confidence bands for precision and bisector line agreement tests due to differences in accuracy.
+This discordance can be attributed to bias in a particular technique, as seen in the example of Figure~\ref{fig:case2a}~(left panel).
+Therefore, a combination of analytical and graphical approaches is necessary for better interpretation of precision and agreement~\cite{Anscombe1973}, even in the presence of biased means.

-Translations are proposed for we observed that the discordance between analytical and graphical approach was due to bias of a candidate technique.
-It is to say that the analytical tests seem to be somewhat purer than the graphical approach and they were able to detect the absence of difference in precision and agreement despite biased means.

-Translation of lines by the amount of bias computed in accuracy is a simple correction.
-The removal of mean difference was able to displace reference lines in such a way that the analytical approach became coherent with the graphical approach by line positioning inside the confidence band obtained by bootstrapping.
-Specifically, for precision test the non rejection of null hypothesis occurs when some horizontal line displaced by the bias can be located inside the 95\% confidence band.
-Similarly, Deming regression applied to the bisector agreement test shows non-rejection of the null hypothesis when lines parallel to the bisector line translated by the bias range can be located inside the 95\% bootstrapping confidence regression band.
+The bias in accuracy can be corrected by translating the lines by the amount of bias computed.
+This correction enables the analytical approach to align with the graphical approach by positioning the lines inside the confidence band obtained by bootstrapping.
+Specifically, for a precision test, the null hypothesis is not rejected when a horizontal line shifted by the bias can be located inside the 95\% confidence band (as shown in the example of Figure~\ref{fig:case2a}, central panel).
+Similarly, in the bisector agreement test, non-rejection of the null hypothesis occurs when lines parallel to the bisector line translated by the bias range can be located inside the 95\% bootstrapping confidence regression band (as shown in the example of Figure~\ref{fig:case2a}, right panel).